josheinhorn/NAXB/README.md

 ## Use Cases
 The most typical use case of this library is to reduce the amount of time it takes for developers to bind semi-arbitrary XML to CLR objects.
 More specifically, it allows for using XML data without full control over or even full knowledge of the XML schema.
 More succinctly, it aids in developing loosely coupled applications.

-An example of this may be developing an application that consumes an external web services that outputs data as XML.
+An example of this may be developing an application that consumes an external web service that outputs data as XML.
 Your application has no control over the schema of that XML but may wish to bind to it in specific ways.
 With NAXB, your application can consume the XML with only cursory knowledge of the structure.

 Another equally important use of NAXB is the ability to flatten, filter, and/or process source data using nothing but XPath statements.
 This feature is akin to using XSLT, but NAXB streamlines the process and makes it more familiar to .NET developers.
 For example, the following property is mapped only to contacts that are brothers of the current person:
 ````C#